-The restrictive physical management of pupils should only be used in extreme situations - a last resort rather than a first response.
+There may be times when a child puts themselves or others at risk of harm and staff may need to intervene physically to keep children safe.
+The restrictive physical management of pupils should only be used in extreme situations and as a last resort.
 Every effort must be made to find effective non-physical ways of working with pupils.
 The use of restrictive physical interventions must take account of the pupil's own best interests, sensitivities and sensibilities, his/her own likely perceptions of situations, his/her emotional state and levels of understanding.
 Restrictive physical intervention should never be used as a punishment and must only be used in line with agreed criteria and procedures.